ctm/mb2-doc/README.md

 those UI elements appear, you have to type your commands in the command box.

-When you're in a game, the long versions (there are one letter abbreviations for all of the common ones) of the commands are:
+When you're in a game, the long versions (there are one letter abbreviations for all of the common ones) of the commands that are not available via UI elements are:

 ```
 status